Cmdliner/Gamma/README.md

 ```

 ## BUGS
-- Invalid OTP in verification email [X]
-- Schema hasn't been registered for that model [X]
 - validation does not catch "allowed values" errors in products upload
+- Upload bugs resurface; find solution

 ## TODOS
+- Use helmet for headers security
 - do not allow anything outside utf-8 text as user input (emojis or valid latin script)
 - Write middleware to validate uploads (check that file is a valid image) [X]
 - use express req compressor middleware (gzipped)